primislas/eu4-svg-map/README.md

 # eu4-svg-map
-Svg maps generated out of eu4 configs with [oikoumene](https://github.com/primislas/oikoumene).
+EU4 svg maps generated out of eu4 configs with [oikoumene](https://github.com/primislas/oikoumene).

 ![](docs/images/banner.png)

 Download the map and open from local file in either Chrome or Firefox.
 If you open the link directly, github will block font and background texture loading.
 Note that the two browsers will render maps differently.
+Further, note that other svg readers would normally [fail](docs/pages/svg-rendering.md) to render names correctly.
 * <a href="https://raw.githubusercontent.com/primislas/eu4-svg-map/49c741c04850f28b645940a8af6c445b81bfb3aa/maps/mercator-political-1.30.0.svg" download>mercator-political.svg</a>

-Globe projections can be view directly on github.
+Globe projections can be view directly from github.
 Chrome and Firefox rendering is identical.
 Svg doesn't give us real 3D, but trigonometry allows us to imagine what if.
 This is why we need a real globe, Paradox! ;)
 * [europe](https://raw.githubusercontent.com/primislas/eu4-svg-map/master/maps/globe-europe.svg)